Surgical Critical Care: Hemodynamic Monitoring

 - Intraarterial Catheter Used for Continuous Blood Pressure Monitoring

-- Frequent Blood Sampling
+- Other Possible Indications:- Frequent Blood Sampling

 - Arterial Drug Administration